book/22-urp-lit-callflow-and-edit-points.md

 We organize it step by step.

-The symbols/definitions/references in this chapter refer to the document generated below as the primary source.
+The symbols/definitions/references in this chapter refer to the IDE references below as the primary source.

 22.1 Fixed Lit Forward entry (definition location/signature)